teamed/teamed.io/pages/qa.md

  * The ticket is closed only when the reported problem is solved, [see](http://www.yegor256.com/2015/02/12/top-down-design.html).

+ * Some of ticket messages must mention all pull requests where the problem was actually fixed.

 `TS/FIX` (bug fixing tickets):

  * Problem reporter and problem solver are two different persons,